Key Insights on Hydrogen Fuel Cell Heavy Trucking in China

 Although hydrogen fuel cell is just starting to compete against batteries as a clean powertrain, its potential in heavy-duty segment is widely acknowledged in the industry.
 Triggered by subsidy policies, China has witnessed an overwhelming force of fuel cell heavy-duty trucks (HDTs) from 2020 onwards.OEMs, suppliers, and governments alike are working together for new vehicle models and technology verification in various application scenarios.

-With a focus on HDTs in China, this article firstly uncovers reasons for current market prosperity by evaluating the technical fitness and the policy guidance (see also our latest report "FC Commercial Vehicles in China 2021".
+With a focus on HDTs in China, this article firstly uncovers reasons for current market prosperity by evaluating the technical fitness and the policy guidance (see also our latest report "FC Commercial Vehicles in China 2021" and "2021 Hydrogen and Fuel Cell Industry in China" ).
 The discussion is followed by a review of market trend summarized from relevant projects and concludes with an assessment of important issues yet to overcome.

 1. Key Drivers for Popularity